Showing Collections: 1 - 30 of 1544

 Scope and Content Pamphlets, leaflets, novenas, liturgical booklets, catechisms, pastoral lettters, papal encyclicals, reprints, and miscellaneous issues of periodicals; concerning the history of Catholicism in the United States, Catholic tradition, doctrine, clergy, religious orders, celibacy, Canon Law, Catholic Action, anti- Catholicism, the Bible, the social teaching of the popes, labor unions, scholasticism, immigration; the Second Vatican Council, birth control, saints, the Irish, Catholic missions and...

-Scope and Content Records of Notre Dame's Alumni Association, including many photographs, videos, and audio recordings.
+Scope and Contents Records of Notre Dame's Alumni Association, including many photographs, videos, and audio recordings.

 Scope and Content Correspondence, minutes, meeting material, subject files, and publications.
 Principal correspondents include the chapter's presidents and secretaries, national AAUP officers, and Notre Dame administrators.